-The corporate segment also includes debt expense related to the Convertible Notes due in 2018 and 2020 as well as capital leases.
-Debt service expense is not allocated to the mortgage lending, real estate services or long-term mortgage portfolio segments.
+The corporate segment also includes debt expense related to the Convertible Notes due in 2020, term financing as well as capital leases.
+Debt service expense is not allocated and remains in this segment.
 We have taken advantage of very low financing rates and entered into capital lease arrangements to finance the purchase of equipment, mostly computer equipment, used in all three segments.
 The interest expense associated with the capital leases is not allocated and remains in this segment.